Qatar at the FIFA World Cup

-Prior to qualifying as host nation, Qatar had never qualified the FIFA World Cup since the country's independence in 1971.
+Prior to qualifying as host nation, Qatar had never qualified for the FIFA World Cup since the country's independence in 1971.
 While Qatar has been a regular participant in the continental AFC Asian Cup, the national side has always fallen short in the final stage of World Cup campaigns.
 By hosting the 2022 FIFA World Cup and its failure to qualify for the 2018 FIFA World Cup held in Russia, Qatar became the only nation to play in World Cup without qualifying for it and the second nation after Italy (back in 1934) to qualifying for the World Cup as hosts after being absent in all previous World Cup before.